 This site contains links to lesson plans and resources for children's literature (grades K-6).
 Since there is considerable overlap between authors and titles for children and adolescents, go to my site for adolescent literature if you do not find what you need on this page.
-All lesson plans and links on this page were checked and updated during the first two weeks of February 2014.
+Last updated 9-15-2015.

 for Many Children's Literature Lesson

 Children's Literature Resources;

 Lesson Plans for Drama,

 Didn't find it here?
 Try a Google custom search:

 Another collection of activities for many specific children's books.